containers/image/docs/containers-registries.conf.5.md

 *Note*: Redirection and mirrors are currently processed only when reading images, not when pushing to a registry; that may change in the future.

+#### Normalization of docker.io references

+The Docker Hub `docker.io` is handled in a special way: every push and pull operation gets internally normalized with `/library` if no other specific namespace is defined (for example on `docker.io/namespace/image`).

+(Note that the above-described normalization happens to match the behavior of Docker.)

+This means that a pull of `docker.io/alpine` will be internally translated to `docker.io/library/alpine`.
+A pull of `docker.io/user/alpine` will not be rewritten because this is already the correct remote path.

+Therefore, to remap or mirror the `docker.io` images in the (implied) `/library` namespace (or that whole namespace), the prefix and location fields in this configuration file must explicitly include that `/library` namespace.
+For example `prefix = "docker.io/library/alpine"` and not `prefix = "docker.io/alpine"`.
+The latter would match the `docker.io/alpine/*` repositories but not the `docker.io/[library/]alpine` image).

 ### EXAMPLE

 ```